mqtthiqs/at-doc/docs/atelier/faq.md

 - In the popup, enter `~/Library/Application Support/`
 - The configuration file is `com.INAgrm.GRMTools.Atelier.settings`

-### I customized my module presets, but they disappeared after starting a new patch
+### I saved some snapshots on a module, but they disappeared after starting a new patch

-Module presets are saved and can be different for each instances of each module.
+Module snapshots are saved in a patch and can be different for each instances of each module.
 There is no way to save (yet).
 Do reach out if you think it would be useful to you.

-### Presets morphing is cool, but where do I set the morph time?
+### Morphing is cool, but where do I set the morph time?

 The _Morph Time_ slider is in the sidebar on the right.
-It applies to morphing when loading a preset, when randomizing, and sets the speed of elastic moves.
+It applies to morphing when loading a snapshot, when randomizing, and sets the speed of elastic moves.